 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Switzerland has four official languages: German, French, Italian and Romansch.
 Be aware of the traditional antipathy between the country's German and French speakers.
 English is a common language, especially in the international business sector.

 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 The Internet is now the best place to access information about Switzerland job search.
 However, it is always best to use as many different employment search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-While some work in Switzerland require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
-You may use either English, one of official languages or other foreign language, depending on the company and your fluency.
-Foreign employment seekers are expected to have at least a basic understanding of local language because its knowledge is consider necessary to cope with daily office life and life outside work.
+While some work in Switzerland requires strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
+You may use either English, one of the official languages or other foreign languages, depending on the company and your fluency.
+Foreign employment seekers are expected to have at least a basic understanding of local language because its knowledge is considered necessary to cope with daily office life and life outside work.

-On the other hand, in the IT sector for example, there is a fair chance of finding employment when you are capable of just speaking English.
+On the other hand, in the IT sector, for example, there is a fair chance of finding employment when you are capable of just speaking English.
 Many Swiss speak and understand English.
 English is commonly used in business.
-Not speaking local language will not necessarily hurt you.
+Not speaking the local language will not necessarily hurt you.

 With employment in Switzerland, quite often, it is not what you know but whom you know